infinitered/ignite/docs/boilerplate/app/theme/Theming.md

 ## Colors & Palettes

-Colors are defined in `app/theme/colors.ts`.
+Colors are defined in `app/theme/colors.ts` (and `colorsDark.ts` for the dark theme).
 We use a palette-based approach to colors, which means that we define the set of colors used in the app.
 We then use these colors to define semantic color names to be used throughout the app.
 This allows us to have a consistent color palette across the app, and also allows us to change the palette easily.

 [Colors & Palettes](./colors.ts.md)